number-25/autodidacticism/README.md

+Dr. Watson - both the technical purpose of the software, alongside the philosophy for why one ought to approach their projects in this manner.
+I found it compelling, and though I haven't started a project from the ground up using Julia, I have incorporated the ethos into my daily workflows.

 #### Books

+Julia

 [Think Julia by Ben Lauwens and Allen B. Downey](https://github.com/BenLauwens/ThinkJulia.jl)
 Perhaps the best starting point for one interested in working through a text and progressively walking through topics.
 The book is a portover from the popular [Think Python by Allen B. Downey](https://allendowney.github.io/ThinkPython/).
 I learned a great deal from this one, and found a load of additional references which I am still pursuing, such as [Introduction to the Theory of Computation](), and the [Structure and Interpretation of Computer Programs]() .
 A phenomenal book.